jelix/jelix-langpacks/modules/gettext/README.md

 POT files must be generated directly from properties files of the original project.

-Be sure you have installed Transifex cli, but also PHP-cli and its mbstring extension (For example `apt-get install php7.3-cli php7.3-mbstring`).
+Be sure you have installed [Transifex cli](https://developers.transifex.com/docs/cli), but also PHP-cli and its mbstring extension
+(For example `apt-get install php8.1-cli php8.1-mbstring`).

 You also need to retrieve the source code of projects